Ulmus × hollandica 'Wredei': Pests and diseases

 'Wredei' is susceptible to Dutch elm disease.

 Cultivation

 'Wredei' was distributed by the Louis van Houtte and Späth nurseries in the late 19th century (Louis van Houtte described it in 1881 as a "superbe nouveauté").
 Späth supplied one tree, as U. montana fastigiata aurea, to the Dominion Arboretum, Ottawa, in 1893, and three in 1902 to the Royal Botanic Garden Edinburgh in 1902 as U. montana fastigiata Dampieri Wredei.
 'Dampieri Aurea' appears in the 1902 catalogue of the Bobbink and Atkins nursery, Rutherford, New Jersey, and in Kelsey's 1904 catalogue, New York.
-Ulmus Wredei aurea was introduced to Australia in the early 20th century.
+Ulmus Wredei aurea was introduced to Australia in the early 20th century, and later to New Zealand.
 'Wredei' is currently one of the most popular elms on sale in Europe owing to its colourful foliage and modest size.
+Since c.2020, losses in the admired avenue of Ulmus × hollandica 'Louis van Houtte' in Osborne Place, Aberdeen, have been made good with the more resistant 'Wredei'.